These pages do not apply outside Great Britain.

 An exception is workers on ships and hovercraft (below).
 Here regulations under the Equality Act define what connection is required.

 Usually of course the position is clear.
-The person is employed in Great Britain at a base of the employer there, and comes within the Equality Act.
+The person is employed in Great Britain at a base of the employer there.
+The links are predominantly with Great Britain, and the employment comes within the Equality Act.
 Great Britain means England, Scotland and Wales, but not Northern Ireland.

 The position may eventually need to be clarified by the European Court of Justice, as suggested in Duncombe (below).